Skip to main content

 Strings vs numbers format

-When using an API, in many cases the field is described as requiring a number but the data type is a string.
+Often when an API requires a number, it uses the string data type.
 Numerical fields are passed in string format so that there is no loss of precision, or risk of integer overflow for large numbers.

 Decimal precision